sharmaasahill/Go-Bike-Network-Analysis/README.md

 # Run the application
 python run.py
 ```

+### 🎯 Live Demo
+**No installation required!** Try the interactive dashboard directly: [https://gobike.streamlit.app/](https://gobike.streamlit.app/)

+**Mobile Compatible:** The dashboard is fully responsive and works on all devices including smartphones and tablets.

 ### Data Requirements
 The application requires the Ford GoBike dataset (`201902-fordgobike-tripdata.csv`) with the following columns: